 |Foundations 2||4.0 average* (*3.5 minimum in all skills)|

 |Foundations 1||3.5 minimum in all skills|

-When students are placed in ISEP, they cannot have more than two levels between TAE Listening/Speaking and TAE Reading/Writing.
+When students are placed in ISEP, they cannot have more than one level between TAE Listening/Speaking and TAE Reading/Writing.
 It is difficult for students to succeed in their higher-level class if they do not have a strong foundational ability in their lower-level class.
-As a result, students will be placed based on their weaker skills, with the placement for their higher skills adjusted to a maximum of two levels higher.
+As a result, students will be placed based on their weaker skills, with the placement for their higher skills adjusted to a maximum of one level higher.